-For this assignment you are to write a lexical analyzer, also called a scanner, using a lexical analyzer generator (the Java tool is called JLex.)
+For this assignment you are to write a lexical analyzer, also called a scanner, using a lexical analyzer generator (the Java tool is called jlex.)
 You will describe the set of tokens for Cool in an appropriate input format and the analyzer generator will generate the actual code (Java) for recognizing tokens in Cool programs.
-The JavaDoc documentation for the Cool code is available on the course web page.